zoeleesss/Compiler/How to run compiler examples of LLVM & install LLVM v5.0 on MAC OSX /README.md

 now you can use clang++ and llvm tools which can be really helpful.
 But if your program includes the header/.h files from llvm tools.
 You need to do things like this

 code 1.6.1
-`clang++ -c main.cpp `llvm-config --cflags --ldflags --libs -o ./main``
+`clang++ -c main.cpp \`llvm-config --cflags --ldflags --libs -o ./main\``

 to compile your file, otherwise it will throw errors. then you can simple enter `main` in your terminal to run main.cpp.
-But i am not gonna say much things about this.
+But i am not gonna say many things about clang++ .
 I will focus on how to use the compiler examples that LLVM has to offer us.

 .Step	7	Try BrainF (BrainFuck actually) and Kaleidoscpoe compiler.